payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft_pureansible/docs/dynamic_ep.rst

 the web server, it might be that ten machines are needed.
 At this point nine additional machines vitual machines are bought online to serve all web users responsively.
 These nine more web servers also need to added to the BIG-IP pool so that the traffic can be load balanced

-At time t1, the website becomes unpopular again.
+At time t2, the website becomes unpopular again.
 The ten machines that are currently allocated to the website are mostly idle and a single machine would be sufficient to serve the few users who are accessing the website.
-The nine machines deprovisioner and used for some other purpose.
+The nine machines are deprovisioned and used for some other purpose.

 Now in the ACI world when application workload is added it is learned by the ACI fabric and becomes a part of an Endpoint Group on the ACI fabric